-- Seek out a faculty adviser before the first semester of studies. - Submit the proposal in the second semester one month before the end of the semester - Prepare, with the adviser's help, a list of recommended readings and begin to study them.
+- Seek out a faculty adviser before the completion of the Easter Term of studies. - Submit the proposal in the Easter Term, before the end of term. - Prepare, with the adviser's help, a list of recommended readings and begin to study them.
 Time spent on research is fully credited time; it should be taken with utmost seriousness. - Meet with the adviser regularly to discuss research and share ideas. - Take an active role in submitting portions of the draft.
 In writing, follow closely all the writing guidelines. - If necessary, find help with English or German grammar, style, and spelling from fellow students.
-This is not the responsibility of the adviser! - Submit the final full-draft on the Friday before the beginning of the Summer semester.
+This is not the responsibility of the adviser! - Submit the final full-draft on the Friday before the beginning of the Pentecost Term.
 The final text is to be submitted by the feast of St. Isidore of Seville, April 4th.
 Four copies of the entire completed thesis and its computer file must be submitted.